 Resolution is the ideal outcome of healing and occurs in acute inflammatory responses to minor injuries or those with minimal parenchymal cell necrosis.
 The tissue is in effect restored to the state it was in before injury occurred.

 The fibrinous inflammatory exudate and tissue debris derived from the inactivated injurious agent or necrotic host cells (neutrophils, a few parenchymal cells) are liquefied by lysosomal enzymes liberated by neutrophils and then removed by the lymphatics.
 Any remaining particulate debris is phagocytosed by macrophages that enter the area during the later stages of the inflammatory response.

 Replacement of lost parenchymal cells by division of adjacent surviving parenchymal cells (regeneration) can also restore injured tissue to normal.
 Whether regeneration occurs depends on (1) the regenerative capacity of involved cells (ie, their ability to divide), (2) the number of surviving viable cells, and (3) the presence of a connective tissue framework that will provide a base for restoration of normal tissue structure.

 Before regeneration can occur, the necrotic cells must be removed.
-This involves an acute inflammatory response, liquefaction of cells by neutrophil enzymes, ...
+This involves an acute inflammatory response, liquefaction of cells by neutrophil enzymes, and ...